Blériot-SPAD S.26

-The Bleriot-SPAD S.26 was a seaplace racer aircraft built in the late 1910s.
+The Bleriot-SPAD S.26 was a seaplane racer aircraft built in the late 1910s.

 Design

 The S.26 was a biplane with a monocoque fuselage of wood and canvas construction as well as floats.
 Although intended to take part in the 1919 Schneider Cup, a puncture in one of the floats during flight testing eliminated it from the Schneider Cup.